Tucson Tummy Tuck (Abdominoplasty) Surgery Information, Benefits and Risks.

-The operation takes about 3-4 hours depending on how much extra tissue you have that needs to be removed.
-The anesthesiologist will put you to sleep for this operation to ensure safety and comfort.
-Dr. Maloney will make an incision from roughly the hipbone across your abdomen just above your pubic hairline.
-This incision is similar to a C-section incision, only longer.
-The excess fatty tissue will be removed and your abdominal muscles tightened.
-A new hole is made for your bellybutton.
-The excess skin will be pulled tight and sutured into place.
-Drains, compression garment and pain pump will also be placed.
+The surgery takes 3 to 4 hours, depending on how much extra tissue must be removed.
+The anesthesiologist will put you to sleep for this surgery to ensure safety and comfort.
+Dr. Maloney will make an incision from the hipbone area across your abdomen just above your pubic hairline.
+This incision is similar to a Cesarean section incision, only longer.
+Excess fatty tissue will be removed and your abdominal muscles tightened.
+A new bellybutton is created.
+Excess skin will be pulled tight and sutured into place.
+Drains, compression garment and a pain pump are then put in place.
 You will wake up in the recovery room ready to go home in about an hour.

 What should I expect after an abdominoplasty?

 You will wear a compression garment over the surgical area to minimize swelling and bruising.
 It is normal to have some discharge of fluid from the incisions, especially if liposuction is performed at the same time.
-You should rest and eat a healthy diet high in protein to speed up recovery.
+Rest and eat a healthy, high-protein diet to help speed up recovery.
 All surgeons recommend early and frequent ambulation after surgery to reduce the risk of blood clot formation in the legs and to speed up recovery.
 You may be stiff and sore when you first get up and walk around.
 You may be swollen after surgery and walk bent over for a few days.
-It takes about 3-6 weeks to see your results, so be patient during the healing process.
+It takes about 3 to 6 weeks to see your results, so be patient during the healing process.
 You will need to record the amount of fluid your drains are collecting.
 The nurses at the surgery center will show you how to do this.
-You may remove your dressings and shower 1-3 days after surgery depending on what our office tells you.
-You will also return to the office for your first post-operative exam 1-3 days after surgery.
+You may remove your dressings and shower 1 to 3 days after surgery depending on what our office staff advises.
+You will return to the office for your first postoperative exam 1 to 3 days after surgery.
 Your pain pump will be removed at this appointment.
 The pain pump is a small devise that drips a numbing medication along the abdominal muscles to keep you as comfortable as possible for the first few days.
 A low-grade fever is not uncommon after any operation.
-If you have any questions during the recovery phase, please do not hesitate to call our office any time, day or night.
+If you have any questions during the recovery phase, please call our office any time, day or night.